aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 The submission is via Canvas, where you post a link to your repository.
 Lab1 solution should be the file `tramdata.py` in that repository, in the main branch.
-We may fetch the file at any point after the submission deadline, so make sure that it remains correct!
+We may fetch the file at any point after the submission deadline, so make sure that it remains correct at all times!
+You can use other branches for experimentation.